flamingos

 Rather than hunt food using vision, flamingos use their beaks to stir up the mud at the bottom of a shallow lake.
 They then scoop up the debris, including muddy water filled with potential food, turn their bills upside down, and use their tongues to push out the fluid.
 What remains is a nutrient-rich food source.

-Flamingos feed on both plants and animals.
+(10) Flamingos eat plants and animals.

 hey love to snack on algae, especially blue-green and red varieties, as well as small seeds.
 While they do not eat fish of any sort, the long-necked birds eat both mollusks and crustaceans, most notably crabs, shrimp, lobster, krill, and crayfish.